F-injectivity and Buchsbaum singularities: Acknowledgement

 \section{Acknowledgement}

 I would like to thank Mel Hochster for many helpful and valuable discussions on this problem.
 I would like to thank Karl Schwede for answering many of my questions, for carefully reading a preliminary version this manuscript and for his comments.
-I am grateful to Kazuma Shimomoto for some helpful discussions on Buchsbaum rings.
-I would also like to thank Zhixian Zhu for some helpful discussions on Du Bois singularities.
+I am grateful to Kazuma Shimomoto for some helpful discussions on Buchsbaum rings, and to Zhixian Zhu for some discussions on Du Bois singularities.
+I would also like to thank the anonymous referee, whose comments helped improve the paper.